-How Do You Install Floating Shelves Without Drilling?
+How to Install Floating Shelves Without Drilling

 Maybe you live in an apartment, and you’re not supposed to drill holes in the wall.
 Or, maybe you don’t own a drill and don’t plan on buying one anytime soon.
 In that case, all is not lost.
 You can still install the floating shelves you have your eye on—you’ll just have to make a few modifications to the installation process.

 It’s already been established that installing shelves with Command Strips is a big no-no. This option simply isn’t sturdy enough to hold even the lightest of shelves.
 Instead, go for a modular panel solution that allows you to slide in your shelving and add hooks, bins, and other storage options.
 You can even rearrange your shelving anytime you’d like—no drilling required.